Pelvic floor exercises during pregnancy and beyond

-During pregnancy, increasing pressure is put on the muscles of your pelvic floor.
+During pregnancy, increasing pressure is put on your pelvic floor muscles.
 This is due to pregnancy hormones, and the increasing weight of your baby.
-Research shows that exercising your pelvic floor muscles during pregnancy makes it less likely that you will leak urine (be incontinent) after birth.
+Research shows that pelvic floor exercises during pregnancy makes it less likely that you will leak urine (be incontinent) after birth.
 It's therefore important to exercise your pelvic floor muscles regularly.

-Continuing these exercises after pregnancy can help to prevent long-term problems, such as prolapse (when the pelvic organs have lost some support, and can bulge into the vagina).
+Continuing these pelvic floor exercises after pregnancy can help to prevent long-term problems, such as prolapse (when the pelvic organs have lost some support, and can bulge into the vagina).

 Your pelvic floor muscles form the base of your pelvis.
 The muscles attach to your tailbone (coccyx), and up to your pubic bone at the front - they are also attached at the sides of your pelvis, to the bones that you sit on.
 The back passage (anus), vagina and urethra (tube from the bladder) pass through these muscles (please see image below - copyright Pelvic, Obstetric and Gynaecological Physiotherapy, used with permission).

 - support your internal organs (bladder, intestines, uterus, etc.),

 - maintain bladder and bowel control (including when you sneeze, cough or lift heavy objects, etc.)

 - play a vital role in supporting the spine and

 During pregnancy and birth, the pelvic floor muscles help rotate the baby's head into the correct birth position and support the weight of your growing uterus.